 Lagautriere et al. (2014) amplified the pruA and pruB genes from Mycobacterium tuberculosis and expressed them in M. smegmatis.
-The monofunctional PruA protein with a His6 tag containing the P5CDH activity was purified from M. smegmatis cells by a combination of metal affinity chromatography and size exclusion chromatography, using an assay based on the reduction of NAD+.
+The monofunctional PruA protein, containing a His6 tag and exhibiting P5CDH activity, was purified from M. smegmatis cells using a combination of metal affinity chromatography and size exclusion chromatography, based on an assay that measures the reduction of NAD+.
 The monofunctional PruB protein containing PRODH activity was also purified in this project using the same general methods.
 A coupled reaction leading to the proline-dependent formation of glutamate and an increase in A340 was observed over a period of 18 hr when the two proteins were combined in a ratio of 1 PruA:10 PruB.
 This was consistent with substrate channeling between the two subunits.

 More recently, Kumar et al. (2023) demonstrated again that purified PruB and PruA proteins from Mycobacterium tuberculosis could be combined in vitro and were able to reduce menaquinol to menaquinone.
 The kinetic dependence of the PruA reaction on the P5C and NAD+ concentrations was defined.
 The reaction was found to be competitively inhibited by L-proline.
 The rate of the overall reaction was studied in the presence of varying concentrations of PruA and a fixed amount of PruB and a coupling of the two reactions was again demonstrated.
 To determine if the P5C formed as a result of the PRODH reaction can be channeled to the PruB protein, 2-aminobenzaldehyde was added to reactions with and without NAD+.
 As noted above, 2-aminobenzaldehyde forms a yellow complex with P5C that absorbs light at 443 nm.
 In reactions without NAD+, there was a rapid increase in A443 after the addition of the PruA protein to a mixture of PruB, proline, and ubiquinone.
 In reactions containing NAD+, the rate of this increase was greatly reduced.
 This supported the model of substrate channeling between the PruB and PruA proteins.

-The nature of the tunnel connecting the PRODH active site and the P5CDH active has been studied using mutants of the bifunctional proteins from Bradyrhizobium japonicum (Arentson et al., 2014) and Geobacter sulfurreducens (Korasick et al., 2021).
+The nature of the tunnel connecting the PRODH active site and the P5CDH active site has been studied using mutants of the bifunctional proteins from Bradyrhizobium japonicum (Arentson et al., 2014) and Geobacter sulfurreducens (Korasick et al., 2021).
 In crystals of these proteins, the two sites are separated by 41 to 45 Å and a 75 Å tunnel is thought to connect them.
 During passage through this tunnel, P5C undergoes spontaneous hydrolysis to form L-glutamate-γ-semialdehyde.
 Using site-directed mutagenesis, Arentson et al. (2014) replaced four residues lining the central tunnel (T348, S607, D778, and D779) with bulky tyrosine (Y) or tryptophan (W) residues.
 The most dramatic reduction in NADH formation in a coupled reaction occurred with the mutants D779W and D779Y affecting a key aspartate (D) residue.
 In a similar way, Korasick et al. (2021) changed an alanine residue (A206) in a secondary tunnel in the Geobacter sulfurreducens sequence to a tryptophan (W).
 This mutant showed reduced PRODH activity and was less able to transfer P5C to the second active site, even though P5CDH (GSALDH) activity was not itself affected.